zriyansh/signoz.io/docs/instrumentation/java.md

 Validate your traces in SigNoz:

 1. Trigger an action in your app that generates a web request.
 Hit the endpoint a number of times to generate some data.
 Then, wait for some time.
 2. In SigNoz, open the `Services` tab.
 Hit the `Refresh` button on the top right corner, and your application should appear in the list of `Applications`.
+Ensure that you're checking data for the time range filter applied in the top right corner.
 3. Go to the `Traces` tab, and apply relevant filters to see your application’s traces.

 You might see other dummy applications if you’re using SigNoz for the first time.
 You can remove it by following the docs [here](https://signoz.io/docs/operate/docker-standalone/#remove-the-sample-application).